hanada-yasutaka/SimpleQmap/README.md

 #### Requirements
 * Mac OS X or Linux environment (does not support Windows)

-* You'll need a following package:
+* SimpleQmap requires Python 2.5 or later.
+It has been tested with Python2.6, 2.7 and 3.3.

-	1. python2.6 or python2.7
+* You'll need a following other package:

-	2. numpy
+	1. numpy1.7.1 or later
-	3. gcc (optional)
+	2. gcc (optional)
-	4. gnuplot(optioal)
+	3. gnuplot(optioal)

 #### Download & installation